Bariatric Surgery Insurance Coverage

 Most Frequently Encountered Requirements by Insurance Company:

-AETNA: Standard NIH weight criteria, 5 years documented by a doctor history of obesity, supervised 6-month (or two 3-month periods) diet within 2 past years, evaluation by dietitian & psychologist.
+AETNA: Standard NIH weight criteria, 5 years documentation of a history by a doctor, supervised 6-month (or two 3-month periods) diet within 2 past years, evaluation by dietitian & psychologist.

 Blue Cross Federal: Standard NIH weight criteria, 3-6 months supervised diet, evaluation by dietitian & psychologist.